CSeCIITB/LS-2024-Intro-To-Game-Hacking/Section 2/README.md

 You should see some output on jumping in game.

-Submit the header file and the cpp file.
+Upload the header file and the cpp file in a Github repository/Google Drive and submit the link to the repo/drive folder here: https://forms.gle/Pr4HV6ifi61AmSjeA.